How Real Estate Title Searches Work

 - Encroachments, encumbrances, and restrictions recorded by a Home Owners Association.

-The Title Examination Revealed Defects, Now What?
+The Real Estate Title Search Revealed Defects, Now What?

 This is the part where you hope that you have picked the right title company.
-We work to clear defects discovered during title examination.
+We work to clear defects discovered during the real estate title search.
 This may be as simple as paying something that is outstanding or as complex as correcting deeds from several owners ago.
 Defects are not always correctable, rare cases involve the use of an attorney.
 The attorney can gain the courts assistance in correcting title defects.
 This is a very complex process but not hopeless, there are attorney’s that specialize in clearing real estate titles and is a very common practice when a defect cannot be resolved by the seller or the title company.

-Now that you have read about what it takes to examine a real estate title (or deed), give us a call so we can show you the title company difference!
+Now that you have read about what it takes to search a real estate title (or deed), give us a call so we can show you the title company difference!
 Scarab Title & Escrow Services, LLC. can help you, don’t delay and give us a call at (727) 378-4553.